-Big Break Regional Shoreline offers opportunities to explore nearby islands and shorelines, exceptional bird watching, and to view historic sites along the river.
-It is a particularly popular launch for kayak fishers.
+Big Break Regional Shoreline offers opportunities to explore nearby islands and shorelines, exceptional bird watching, and views of historic sites along the river.
+It is a particularly popular launch for fishing.

 Big Break Regional Shoreline offers a broad array of amenities and paddling programs to allow visitors to experience and learn about the Delta.

 The boat launch is a small sheltered beach accessible from a paved level path that leads from the Visitor Center and parking lot.
 The beach launch is located approximately ¼ mile from the parking area.
 Wheeled kayak carts are provided free for use from the Visitor Center.

 Big Break Regional Shoreline also offers naturalist-led kayak programs and maintains a fleet of kayaks, paddles and associated equipment in a storage building located near the beach launch.
 More information about these programs can be found here.

 From I-680 northbound, transition onto Hwy.
 242 towards Concord/Pittsburg, then Hwy.
 4 eastbound towards Stockton/Pittsburg.
 Take right exit 30 toward CA-160/Sacramento//Rio Vista (just past Hillcrest Avenue Exit; do NOT continue straight on Highway 4), Merge onto CA-160; Take exit 1-A East 18th/Main Street (first exit on Highway 160), Turn right (east) at the bottom of the exit onto Main Street; proceed east a little over 1 mile, Turn left onto Big Break Road; Turn right just past the last houses on the right into Big break Regional Shoreline.